Insurance for MMA and other similar Combat Sports

 always been covered.

-So once again we can report that MMA is not covered by standard Martial Arts Group block policies within the UK.
+So once again we can report that MMA is not covered by standard martial arts insurance policies within the UK.

 In May 2010 we learned that yet another group was claiming to offer full cover via Lloyds.
 While we are not going to name this

-group, here is a direct quote in response to an email we sent them:
+group, however here is a direct quote in response to an email we sent them:

 'In closing and for the avoidance of doubt, yes, ****** provides full insurance covers for MMA.'